OCA/web/support_branding/README.rst

 To use this module, you need to:

 #.
-On developer mode go to Settings > Technical > Paremeters > System Parameters
+In developer mode go to Settings > Technical > Paremeters > System Parameters
 #.
 Configure parameters related with support branding
 #.
-Support branding is showed on left menu and when raises an exception
+Support branding is shown in the lower part of the left menu and when an exception is raised, the user is asked to provide some details in order to send a mail to the configured support email address.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot